CivityNL/civity-docs-edit/dataplatform/dataplatform_DEVELOPERS_CKANApi.md

 In addition, a link to the API and the above documentation can be found at the bottom of the `DATASETS` page.

-When resources (e.g., a csv file) have been added to the Datastore, and you click on a resource you will also see a green button with Data API.
-Here you can find more information about the API endpoints for this specific resource and documentation about the Datastore API available for resources that have been added to the Datastore.
+When resources (e.g., a csv file) have been added to the DataStore, and you click on a resource you will also see a green button with Data API.
+Here you can find more information about the API endpoints for this specific resource and documentation about the DataStore API available for resources that have been added to the DataStore.

-## Datastore and OGR
+## DataStore and OGR
 For uploading data to the DataStore we use OGR (https://gdal.org/programs/ogr2ogr.html)

 Formats that are transferred to the DataStore via OGR are: